Georgia Tech: Modern history

 In 1959, a meeting of 2,741 students voted by an overwhelming majority to endorse integration of qualified applicants, regardless of race.
-Three years after the meeting, and one year after the University of Georgia's violent integration, Georgia Tech became the first university in the Deep South to desegregate without a court order.
+In September 1961, nine months after the University of Georgia's violent integration, Ralph A. Long Jr., Lawrence Williams, and Ford C. Greene enrolled at Tech, becoming the first African American students at Tech.
+Ronald Yancey enrolled the next year and in 1965 became the university's first African American graduate.Georgia Tech became the first university in the Deep South to desegregate without a court order.
 In the 1967–68 academic year 28 students out of 7,526 were black.
 In 1968, William Peace became the first black instructor and Marle Carter became the first black member of the homecoming court.
 In 1964, Dr. Calvin Huey became the first black player to play at Grant Field when he took the field for Navy.
 The first black person to play for Georgia Tech was Eddie McAshan in 1970.

-In 1965 the university bought the former Pickrick Restaurant, a site of confrontation in the Civil Rights Movement, which it first used as a placement center.
-Later, it was known as the Ajax Building.
-The building was razed in 2009.

 Similarly, there was little student reaction at Georgia Tech to the Vietnam War and United States involvement in the Cambodian Civil War.
-The student council defeated a resolution supporting the Vietnam Moratorium, and the extent of the Tech community's response to the Kent State shooting was limited to a student-organized memorial service, though the Institute was ordered closed for two days, along with all other University System of Georgia schools.
+The student council defeated a resolution supporting the Vietnam Moratorium, and the extent of the Tech community's response to the Kent State shooting was limited to a student-organized memorial service, though the institute was ordered closed for two days, along with all other University System of Georgia schools.

 In 1988, President John Patrick Crecine pushed through a restructuring of the university.
-The Institute at that point had three colleges: the College of Engineering, the College of Management, and the catch-all COSALS, the College of Sciences and Liberal Arts.
+The institute at that point had three colleges: the College of Engineering, the College of Management, and the catch-all COSALS, the College of Sciences and Liberal Arts.
 Crecine reorganized the latter two into the College of Computing, the College of Sciences, and the Ivan Allen College of Management, Policy, and International Affairs.
 Crecine never asked for input regarding the changes and, consequently, many faculty members disliked his top-down management style; despite this, the changes passed by a slim margin.
 Crecine was also instrumental in securing the 1996 Summer Olympics for Atlanta.
 A large amount of construction occurred, creating most of what is now considered "West Campus" for Tech to serve as the Olympic Village, and significantly gentrifying Midtown Atlanta.
-The Undergraduate Living Center, Fourth Street Apartments, Sixth Street Apartments, Eighth Street Apartments, Hemphill Apartments, and Center Street Apartments housed athletes and journalists.
+The Undergraduate Living Center, Fourth Street Apartments, Sixth Street Apartments, Eighth Street Apartments, Hemphill Apartments (now named Crecine Apartments), and Center Street Apartments housed athletes and journalists.
 The Georgia Tech Aquatic Center was built for swimming events, and the Alexander Memorial Coliseum was renovated.
-The Institute also erected the Kessler Campanile and fountain to serve as a landmark and symbol of the Institute on television broadcasts.
+The institute also erected the Kessler Campanile and fountain to serve as a landmark and symbol of the university on television broadcasts.